 - 1. Gray porphyritic andesite/dacite dikes in the northeast Fells along shore of Spot Pond and in Pond Street area to Whip Hill may be associated with the Stoneham Granodiorite (Zst).
 They primarily occur in the Westboro Formation. - 2.
 At Wenepoykin Hill, reddish-gray porphyritic rhyolitic dikes cut through the Spot Pond Granodiorite (Zsg) and Westboro Formation (Zvwq) but are crosscut by the Rams Head Porphyry (Zrhp) indicating an age from 609-595 Ma. - 3.
+In the northern Fells and beyond, rhyolite/dacite dikes do not occur in the Stoneham Granodiorite (Zst). - 4.
 Irregular reddish-brown porphyritic rhyolite dikes cut through the Winchester Granite (Zwg).
-These dikes are not aplite dikes, which have also been found in the Winchester Granite. - 4.
-Several rhyolitic dikes with abundant coarse, embayed, and rounded quartz, plagioclase, and alkali feldspar xenocrysts as well as similar small, multi-grain xenoliths post-date a coarse granitic plutonic body in the Fells (Stoneham Granodiorite, Spot Pond Granodiorite, or Winchester Granite).
-These dikes have been found in the Westboro Formation at Whip Hill (Zwp), Spot Pond Granodiorite (Zsg), and Boojum Rock Tuff of the Lynn Volcanic Complex (Zbrc). - 5.
+These dikes are not aplite dikes, which have also been found in the Winchester Granite. - 5.
+Several rhyolitic dikes with abundant coarse, embayed, and rounded and resorbed quartz, plagioclase, and alkali feldspar xenocrysts as well as similar multi-grain xenoliths post-date a coarse granitic plutonic body in the Fells (Stoneham Granodiorite, Spot Pond Granodiorite, or Winchester Granite).
+These dikes have been found in the Westboro Formation at Whip Hill (Zwp), Spot Pond Granodiorite (Zsg), and Boojum Rock Tuff of the Lynn Volcanic Complex (Zbrc). - 6.
 All felsic dikes are cut by the basalt and dolerite dikes in the Fells indicating that the felsic dikes are older and likely associated with a Neoproterozoic plutonic body.